vielmetti/aoc23/day00/README.md

 - a bats test harness that checks everything to be good

-a refinement: take out the shell scripts, they just take up space and time
+a refinement: take out the shell scripts, they just take up space and time. do the work in the makefile.  next step will be to simplify the makefile some.